 - 1/2 teaspoon salt

 - 1/4 cup unsweetened applesauce

 - 1/4 cup 88 Acres Maple Sunflower Seed Butter

 Preheat your oven to 350 degrees and grease a donut pan with neutral oil or non-stick spray.

 Pour the apple cider into a small saucepan and reduce it over medium heat for about 15 minutes or until roughly half the volume.
 This process gets rid of excess water and creates a stronger apple cider flavor.

 In a large bowl, combine the gluten-free flour, brown sugar, baking soda, baking powder, salt, cinnamon, nutmeg and cloves.
 Mix thoroughly to combine.

 In a separate bowl, combine the reduced apple cider, melted vegan butter, unsweetened applesauce, apple cider vinegar and vanilla.
 Mix thoroughly to combine.

 Add the wet ingredients to the dry ingredients and stir to combine.
 Then spoon the batter into the donut pan and place it into the oven for 10-12 minutes.
 To ensure that the donuts are ready, place a toothpick into the donut and if it comes out clean, the donuts are fully cooked.

 While the donuts are in the oven, prepare the Maple Glaze.
-In a small bowl, add apple cider to the Hint of Maple Sunflower Seed Butter in two tablespoon increments until you reach the desired texture, mixing thoroughly between each addition.
+In a small bowl, add apple cider to the Maple Sunflower Seed Butter in two tablespoon increments until you reach the desired texture, mixing thoroughly between each addition.
 Spoon the glaze over the donuts and enjoy warm.